 Vegetarian Diet: Practical Guide for a Balanced Meat-Free Diet

-Vegetarianism is attracting more and more people: nearly 5% of the French population declares themselves vegetarian.
-Whether your motivation is ethical, environmental, or health-related, removing meat and fish from your diet can be perfectly healthy — as long as you plan your meals well.
-With hundreds of vegetarian recipes and its personalized AI planning, FoodCraft helps you compose varied and nutritionally complete menus without meat or fish.
+Vegetarianism is attracting more and more people: nearly 5% of the population identifies as vegetarian.
+Whether your motivation is ethical, environmental, or health-related, removing meat and fish from your diet can be perfectly healthy—provided you plan your meals well.
+With its hundreds of vegetarian recipes and personalized AI planning, FoodCraft helps you create varied and nutritionally complete menus, without meat or fish.

 Steps